 - Residual amounts of income from scholarships and other financial aid (not student loans) after paying tuition and other college expenses

-If you’re under the age of 21 and you don’t have any income, your best option might be becoming an authorized user on a parent’s credit card.
+If you’re under the age of 21 and you don’t have any income, your best option might be to become an authorized user on a parent’s credit card.
 You’ll still build credit this way, but the barrier to entry is much lower than applying for your own card.

-If you’re not yet a student or you’re just looking for a first credit card that works either way, there are plenty of options to consider.
+If you’re not yet a student or you’re looking for a first credit card that works, either way there are plenty of options to consider.
 For example, you can begin building credit with a secured credit card that requires a cash deposit as collateral.

-Cards in this niche make it easy to get approved if you have bad credit or no credit history, and they report to the three credit bureaus, thus helping you boost your score.
-Some secured credit cards, including the Discover it® Secured Credit Card and the Bank of America® Unlimited Cash Rewards Secured, even let you earn cash back on your spending without an annual fee.
+Cards in this niche make it easy to get approved if you have no credit history, and they report to the three credit bureaus, thus helping you boost your score.
+Some secured credit cards — including the Discover it® Secured Credit Card and the Bank of America® Unlimited Cash Rewards Secured credit card* — even let you earn cash back on your spending without paying an annual fee.

-If you have a “fair” credit score or better, on the other hand, a larger range of credit cards may be available to you.
+If you have a fair credit score or better, however, a larger range of credit cards may be available to you.
 In fact, there are many excellent credit cards for fair credit that offer rewards with no annual fee, such as the Capital One QuicksilverOne Cash Rewards Credit Card and the Upgrade Cash Rewards Visa®.

 The bottom line

-Getting a student credit card is a smart first step to take if you want to build credit you’ll need later in life.
+Getting a student credit card is a smart first step to take if you want to build your credit history, which you’ll need later in life.
 Qualifications can vary widely from card to card, but most student credit cards will require you to be enrolled at a university.